M-HT/SR/games/X-Com - Terror from the Deep/release/windows/readme-Windows.txt

 Put files from this archive into the installed game's directory.

 Simple instructions:
-1) install X-COM: Terror from the Deep on your PC
+1) install X-COM: Terror from the Deep on your PC (or copy installed game from another computer)
 2) copy the files from this archive into the game's directory
 3) run the game using xcom2.cmd or SR-Xcom2.exe